kubernetes/enhancements/keps/sig-api-machinery/20200309-consistent-resource-versions-semantics.md

 does this as the API aesthetic cost of having a top level parameter be forever deprecated.

+**Backward Compatibility:**

+Versions of the kube-apiserver that pre-date the introduction of the `ExactResourceVersion` and `MinResourceVersion` parameters will ignore them, resulting in a quorum read.

+Versions that support them will need to include information in the list response to make it clear to the client what resource version match rule has been used.
+This could be done by adding optional `ExactResourceVersion` and `MinResourceVersion` fields to list responses which are set to whatever parameter was provided in the request.

 ### Option 3: Use syntax in the query string

 Introduce syntax (`=N` and `>=N`) instead of additional parameters.